Pakistan: Victim-blaming after gang rape spurs calls for police chief's removal | DW | 11.09.2020

 Read more: Cynthia Ritchie on Pakistan rape allegations: 'I hope my experience helps other victims'

-The Human Rights Commission of Pakistan and a leading feminist group have called for nationwide protests on Saturday, particularly in the capital Islamabad and in Lahore, Pakistan's most populous city.
+The Human Rights Commission of Pakistan and a leading feminist group have called for nationwide protests on Saturday, particularly in the capital, Islamabad, and in Lahore.

 The regional government in the province of Punjab has not responded to calls to remove Sheikh.
 The gang-rape took place just days after a 5-year-old girl was killed after being sexually abused in the southern city of Karachi.